motoq/eom/README.md

 Equations of Motion for Astrodynamics
 -------------------------------------

-The Equations of Motion project provides an application with built in astrodynamics related functionality along with a library to aid in the creation of custom tools.
+The Equations of Motion project provides an application with astrodynamics related functionality along with a library to aid in the creation of custom tools.

 User Guide:  <https://motoq.github.io/doc/eom.html>

 eomx
 ----